Thursday, February 20, 2025

 1050GTX Intel i5 7300h 80 HubWood

-Most laptops regardless of what CPU they come with will let you play the game at least on low settings with competitive framerates with several medium settings as shown in the pic above.
+Most MX450 laptops, regardless of the CPU, will let you play PUBG at low settings with competitive framerates while also allowing for several settings on medium (as shown in the pic above).

 Mainstream dGPUs: 1650GTX and the like